mighty-gerbils/gerbil/doc/guide.md

 ```
 ### Web Applications

+Gerbil offers two options to support web applications:
+- fastcgi with a rack-style interface in `:std/web/rack`.
+- an embedded http server in `:std/net/httpd`.

+The rack/fastcgi server has been in the standard library since early
-Gerbil supports web applications with fastcgi and a rack-style interface
+releases of Gerbil and has a very simple interface familiar from other
-for request handling.
+languages.
+It works with standard ports so it supports non-development
+versions of Gambit which don't have raw devices.

+The embedded http server is a new development in Gerbil-v0.12-DEV, and
+utilizes raw devices.
+It is significantly faster and offers a low
+level interface oriented towards API programming.

+#### Web programing with rack/fastcgi

 This is the obligatory hello web example:
 ```
 (import :std/web/rack)
 (def (respond env data)
-  (values 200 '((Content . "text/html")) "hello world\n"))
+  (values 200 '((Content-Type . "text/plain")) "hello world\n"))
 (start-rack-fastcgi-server!
 "127.0.0.1:9000" respond)

 ```